Mostar is the home of my family. It’s the home of my ancestors. It’s where my origins are.

 The divided city

-After the war, Mostar remains divided in people’s minds.
+Mostar belongs to the Croat and Bosniak Federation of Bosnia and Herzegovina.
+It is thus not only officially divided, but divided in people’s minds.
 Mostly in the minds of the older generations.
 The newer generations are the future of the country.
 They experienced the war as children or teenagers or were born after.

 The face of the city has changed.
 It becomes more and more common and accepted to have friends from different ethnic groups.